HirushanGitHub/Synchronizer-Token-Pattern/README.md

 <h2>If this is not work ....</h2>
 <h4>I have implemented this,using WAMP server.
 Access to the GetCSRF.php from browser.Then copy the current URL of the browser in the address box.
 After that go to "contact.html" code and found the Ajax call(line no: 57).
-Paste(line no: 59) the coppied URL to the URL ("http://localhost/WS/GetCSRF.php") which is used to access GetCSRF.php.
+Paste(line no: 59) the coppied URL to the URL ("http://localhost/WS/GetCSRF.php") which is used to access GetCSRF.php.Save the content and run.
  </h4>

 <h3>When above Zipfile is downloaded the name of it is shown as "Synchronizer-Token-Pattern-master".
 There is a folder named as